Paramilitary RSF agrees to US-mediated talks on Sudan war

 Sudan’s army, led by Abdel Fattah al-Burhan, has yet to respond to the invitation.

-Daglo said that the invitation to negotiate was “welcome”.
+Dagalo said that the invitation to negotiate was “welcome”.

 I welcome the invitation announced by Mr. @SecBlinken, the U.S. Secretary of State, and I declare our participation in the upcoming ceasefire talks on August 14, 2024, in Switzerland.
 I appreciate the efforts exerted by the United States, Saudi Arabia, and Switzerland in…